alni/WpfAlniCoolerMaster/README.md

 # WpfAlniCoolerMaster

-WPF GUI implementation of the Cooler Master SDK Lighting example project.
+WPF GUI (C#) implementation of the Cooler Master SDK Lighting example project.

+## Planned Features ##

+* [ ] Ability to save/load default settings
+* [ ] Ability to load/store custom settings/profiles
+* [ ] Ability to bind profiles to game/process (only applied when process is active and in foreground; default settings otherwise)

 ## References/Credits ##